dataluscorp/browser/browser/components/newtab/content-src/asrouter/docs/experiment-guide.md

 For example, if I want to test two variants of an FXA Snippet, I might have two cohort IDs, `FXA_SNIPPET_V1` and `FXA_SNIPPET_V2`.

-You will then [request](https://experimenter.services.mozilla.com/) a new "pref-flip" study with the Firefox Experiments team.
+You will then [request](https://experimenter.services.mozilla.com/) a new "pref-flip" study with the Datalus Experiments team.
 The preferences you will submit will be based on the cohort IDs you chose.

 For the FXA Snippet example, your preference name would be `browser.newtabpage.activity-stream.asrouter.providers.snippets` and values would be: